mark8m/course-docs/docs/marking-rubrics.md

 * [Project Management document](https://ualberta-cmput401.github.io/course-docs/project-documentation/#project-management)
 * [Teamwork document](https://ualberta-cmput401.github.io/course-docs/project-documentation/#teamwork)

+!!! note

     Your documentation must be stored as markdown files in the `/docs` folder in the `main` branch of your GitHub repository.
 Use [mkdocs](https://www.mkdocs.org/getting-started/) and [GitHub Pages](https://www.mkdocs.org/user-guide/deploying-your-docs/) to deploy the documentation.

     Meeting minutes should also be stored in a single markdown file in the `/docs` folder labeled as `meeting-minutes.md`.

 Example: <https://ualberta-cmput401.github.io/example-documentation/>.